After people learn about domestic violence they are often

 partner is sleeping.
 Demands sex when partner is ill or tired.

-11. Verbal Abuse: Abuse is not only physical.
-Abusers will
+Abuse is not only physical.
+Abusers will often criticize and

 Signs: Says cruel and hurtful things.
 Constantly degrades